 You’ll remove a lot of the noise, and will be notified when new opportunities become available.

 You can do the same for the specific languages you write in, or even in certain locations if your content has a local flavor.

 Remember why you created them

 This is just a quick reminder to keep your goals in mind as you set up your alerts.
 As long as you have a plan, you can’t go too wrong.

 These were just a few simple ways to get more from your alerts.

 But are Google Alerts really enough?

-As we’ve seen, Google Alerts are easy to set up, they let you experiment, and you can have essentially as many as you like.
+As we’ve seen, Google Alerts are easy to set up, they let you experiment and you can create as many as you like.